AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alm-ai-assistant.md

 # Admin AI Assistant (Beta) in Adobe Learning Manager

-In complex learning environments, administrators often face challenges locating relevant content or performing routine tasks because of deeply nested menus and fragmented workflows.
+In complex learning setups, administrators may struggle to find content or complete tasks because of complicated menus and disconnected workflows.
 Tasks like running reports or accessing specific information can require navigating multiple screens.
 The Admin AI Assistant helps you find the right information to understand and complete tasks efficiently.

 The Admin AI Assistant (Beta) in Adobe Learning Manager provides a smart, conversational way for administrators to quickly find answers and get helpful suggestions to perform tasks more easily.